We are at the halfway point in today's execution of Operation Chaos in both North Carolina and Indiana.

 In other words, more than reflects her popularity.

-Doesn't rush succeed, even if he only adds a little bit to this mess.
+Doesn't Rush succeed, even if he only adds a little bit to this mess?

 You know what Rush is missing here?

-A black guy from Chicago running for president of the United States who two years ago would have difficulty getting a cab on a rainy Friday afternoon in Midtown Manhattan, is this close to securing the nomination of one of our two political parties?
+A black guy from Chicago running for president of the United States who two years ago would have difficulty getting a cab on a rainy Friday afternoon in Midtown Manhattan is this close to securing the nomination of one of our two political parties.

 That's a huge story that Rush, because he's bound to ideology, has missed, and he's not the only one who's missed it.

-We have an African American with a real chance to be president.
+We have an African-American with a real chance to be president.

 We have a POW with a real good chance to be president.

-It's all to our benefit.
+It's all to our benefit, this diversity.

 We're pushing back on Rush Limbaugh.